 What is SHINE?

-SHINE is a STEAM project-based after school program for grades pre-k to 12 in six school districts throughout Luzerne County.
+SHINE is a STEAM project-based after school program for 1st through 8th grades though this varies by district.
+If you have questions regarding the schools or grades served in your district, please contact the SHINE office.
 The program runs from mid-September to May, Monday-Thursday, for approximately three hours per night.
 Students are provided with 25 minutes of homework assistance, a hot meal, and participate in 1.5-2 hours of a STEAM based project.
 Depending on the center’s location, students have the option of being transported to a bus stop near their home or can be picked up by an authorized adult at the center.

 Each center is staffed with a minimum of three PA certified teachers and two teaching assistants.
 Students are referred into the program by their teachers and/or guidance counselors (see below for referral guidelines).
 It is a goal for students enrolled in the program to increase their academic skills, encourage interest in STEM based careers, improve attendance, and decrease negative behaviors.
 It is a goal for the student’s family to create a family educational plan, attend parent programs and family nights, volunteer in activities, participate in reading and computer literacy programs, college planning, workforce training, or career awareness courses.

-Ideal Candidates: SHINE may be a beneficial program for students who are struggling with their academics, need additional support in STEAM subjects, and show a genuine interest in STEAM, regardless of economic background.
+Ideal Candidate:: SHINE may be a beneficial program for students who are struggling with their academics, need additional support in STEAM subjects, and show a genuine interest in STEAM, regardless of economic background.

 Types of Programs